mondial7/simple-blog-cms/README.md

 # Simple blog cms

-Please, do a favor to the world and never use this code.
+Please, do the world a favor and never use this code.

 Btw, I am 'really' proud about my shame code and my attempt in building a blog cms without db.